junchaoIU/junchaoIU.github.io/_pages/about.md

 Research Interests
 ======
-- Machine Translation: Low-Resource, LLM for MT
+- Trustworthy AI: LLM-Generated Text Detection, Hallucination Detection, Pre-training Data Detection
-- Large Language Models: LLMs Evaluation, LLM-generated Text Detection, Data Selection
+- Large Language Models: LLMs Evaluation, Data Selection for LLM Instruction Tuning
+- Machine Translation: Low-Resource, LLM-based MT
 - Other Interests: Knowledge Graphs and Ontology, Public Opinion Analysis

 News
 ======
+- [2024-11-31] One paper accepted by **COLING 2025** as first-author: *[Who Wrote This?
+The Key to Zero-Shot LLM-Generated Text Detection Is GECScore](https://arxiv.org/abs/2405.04286)*.
+We introduce a novel black-box zero-shot method for detecting LLM-generated text, called GECScore 🔍.
+This method is remarkably simple yet effective, based on the observation that LLMs tend to prefer grammatically correcting human-written text over LLM-generated text.
+- [2023-11-28] One paper accepted by **Computational Linguistics (CL)** as first-author: *[A Survey on LLM-generated Text Detection: Necessity, Methods, and Future Directions](https://arxiv.org/abs/2310.14724)*.
+This survey offers a comprehensive overview of the latest advancements in LLM-generated text detection, highlighting the urgent need for more robust methods.
+It reviews mainstream approaches, addresses key challenges, and outlines promising future research directions.
+The paper serves as both a clear introduction for newcomers and a valuable resource for experts seeking updates in the field.
-- [2024-09-27] One paper accepted by **NeurIPS 2024 D&B Track** as first-author: *[DetectEval: Benchmarking LLM-Generated Text Detection in Real-World Scenarios](https://openreview.net/forum?id=ZGMkOikEyv)*.
+- [2024-09-27] One paper accepted by **NeurIPS 2024 D&B Track** as first-author: *[DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios](https://openreview.net/forum?id=ZGMkOikEyv)*.
 We introduce a new benchmark, **DetectEval**, which covers multiple realistic scenarios, including usage of various prompts, human revisions of LLM-generated text, adversarial spelling errors, taking measures to attack detectors, etc., provide real utility to researchers on the topic and practitioners looking for consistent evaluation methods.
-- [2024-05-08] We release a new black-box zero-shot LLM-generated text detection method called **GECScore** 🔍, a really simple but effective approach based on the observation that human-written texts often contain more grammatical errors than LLM-generated texts.
-You can check it on arxiv: *[Who Wrote This?
-The Key to Zero-Shot LLM-Generated Text Detection Is GECScore](https://arxiv.org/abs/2405.04286)*.
-- [2024-01-30] Fortunately, I have been admitted to the Ph.D. program and will continue to pursue my Ph.D. degree in the NLP2CT Lab at UM, starting in August 2024. 💪
 - [2023-12-23] Really excited that my girlfriend and I published our first paper.
 It is worth commemorating this moment.
 Welcome to access it: *[Evolutionary game analysis of prefabricated buildings adoption under carbon emission trading scheme](https://www.sciencedirect.com/science/article/pii/S0360132323011484)*.
 - [2023-10-23] Our survey paper on **LLM-generated Text Detection** is now available on arxiv: *[A Survey on LLM-generated Text Detection: Necessity, Methods, and Future Directions](https://arxiv.org/abs/2310.14724)*.
 - [2023-10-13] One paper accepted by **MT Summit 2023** as co-author, and is now available on arxiv: *[Human-in-the-loop Machine Translation with Large Language Model](https://arxiv.org/abs/2310.08908)*.